Sunday evening April 27

 The Lord’s Prayer

-Rejoicing in God’s new creation, as our Savior taught us, so we pray
+Rejoicing in the presence of God here among us, as our Savior taught us, so we pray

 Our Father, who art in heaven,